 Once You've Increased The Price, The Value Should Follow.
 This goes without saying; but how do you increase its value?
 Is it by choosing a more valuable product?

+Yes, That Is Correct, But Is It Enough?
+No!

 What You Need is Not Only a Valuable Product, You Need To Include Bonuses in The Deal as well!
 The product itself cannot sell for such a high price.
 You'd Also Need Some Bonuses; To Push The Customers To Click On The "Buy Button".